christianblandford/electron-github-autoupdater/README.md

 - `size` Number: Total size of all files that are being downloaded
 - `progress` Number: Total bytes downloaded
 - `percent` Number: Percent complete
+- `releaseNotes` String?: Returned if release description is provided in Github.
+- `releaseName` String
+- `releaseDate` Date
+- `updateURL` String: URL to view release in Github (html_url)

 Emitted when an update is downloading.